 Important: If your department requires you to defend your thesis or project, your Libraries submission deadline might be different.
 Please contact your faculty advisor or Honors coordinator if you do not already know your department's deadline for Libraries submissions.

 Libraries: Deadlines to submit to the Libraries will not affect your graduation unless your department requires a completed Libraries submission.

 Department: Deadlines to submit your Honors thesis/project to your department might affect your graduation.

 Department: Contact your academic mentor and/or your department's undergrad coordinator.

 Libraries: Contact the submissions team at IRManager@uflib.ufl.edu or 352-294-3785.

 Thesis or project file(s):

-If necessary, a signed letter (or letters) of permission to quote or reproduce copyrighted material for all copyrighted material included beyond fair use (e.g. large portions of information or data where someone else holds the copyright).
+If necessary, a signed letter (or letters) of permission to quote or reproduce copyrighted material for all copyrighted material included beyond fair use (i.e. entire graphics and large portions of text or data where someone else holds the copyright).
 If you cannot get the answer you need from the copyright guide, you can email your question(s) to email@example.com.